 3. File your residence application now, even if your certificate is still pending

-The MOS portal is mandatory from April 27, 2026, so make sure you're registered.
+From April 27, 2026 the MOS portal is the standard way to submit residence applications, so make sure you're registered.
+Some voivodeships are already requiring it in practice and refusing paper filings.
 Filing an application establishes your application date, which can matter for transitional rules.
 Some voivodeships will let you supplement an incomplete file later.
 Others will not.

 This is the option where speaking to us pays off the most.
 The right move depends on your voivodeship, your residence basis, and whether your procedure started before July 1, 2025.
 We see all of these every week, and the answer is rarely the same twice.